gavintweedie/isp-history/README.md

 - All changes go through git; data changes go through pull requests.
 - Only work inside this directory.
 - Approximate dates are first-class (see `docs/DATA_MODEL.md`).

+## AI

+AI was used **heavily** in both creating the frontend and doing legwork in research.
+It became clear when I neared 100 networks that the many steps to locate information on old networks (wayback/company searches/looking for articles about mergers) was well suited to an LLM.

+## Accuracy

+As at end of August 2026 I feel this is a fair representation of how the family tree evolved, but there are very much gaps and errors.

+If you have a tip-off, data correction etc please raise a PR if you're up for it.
+Or drop an issue with plain text information you have, include references like articles, old website links etc - we can feed that to the AI robot to validate and do any checks and it can write up the PR for you.